dart-lang/site-www/src/content/tools/pub/cmd/pub-token.md

 ```

 :::note
-The token takes input on `stdin` rather than as a command line option
+The token takes input over `stdin` rather than as a command line option
 to keep the token out of the shell history.
 :::